develop-me/bootcamp--week-05--tooling/challenges/03/03-minify-task.md

 ## Advanced

-1) Add another SCSS file into the process
 1) Make some more pages for your site
 1) Link to them in the menu
 1) Continue to develop your site